-If your private health insurance plan won’t pay for the health care you need, you have the right to appeal their decision.
-Appealing your insurance plan’s decision can take several steps.
-We explain each step (first level, second level and external appeals) in this section.
+If your health insurance company won’t pay for the health care you need, you have the right to tell them you disagree.
+You can ask them to change their decision by making an “appeal.”
+Appealing your plan’s decision can take several steps.

 Funding for this site provided by the Legal Services Corporation

 This website is maintained by Vermont Legal Aid and Law Line of Vermont.